adelagar/CiscoCatalyst8000V/README.md

-# Cisco Catalyst 8000v Edge

-# A deployment solution for the Cisco Catalyst 8000v on Azure
+#  A deployment solution for the Cisco Catalyst 8000v Edge on Azure

 #### The following solution is intended for ITPro’s to leverage for rapid and consistent deployments of Cisco Catalyst 8000V Edge systems within an existing Azure virtual network.